wwoods/git-results/README.md

 Simply put git-results somewhere on your PATH.
 Then from a git repository,
 type:

-    git results
+    git results -h

+to show the tool's help.

-It will give you help.
-Essentially, you need two more files in the base of your
-repository: git-results-build and git-results-run.
+At a bare minimum, you need two files in the base of your repository: git-results-build and git-results-run.
 These will not be committed, and must be executable.
 Build and run separation is important because git-results automatically detects output files for you, and needs to distinguish between files built as part of the build process and files generated at runtime.
 The build step being in git-results is important for repeatability.
-Though these files aren't committed in your repo, they will go to git-results-message in the results folder.
+Though these files aren't committed in your repo, their contents are archived in the git-results-message file in the results folder.

 Simplest scenario:

-    # == Initial repo setup ==
-    $ mkdir tmp
-    $ cd tmp
     $ git init
-    $ echo "echo 'Hello, world'" > hello_world
-    $ chmod a+x hello_world
-    # Your repo must have at least one commit at the moment
-    $ git add hello_world
-    $ git commit -m "First version"

-    # == git-results specifics ==
     $ touch git-results-build
-    $ echo "./hello_world" > git-results-run
+    $ echo "echo 'Hello, world'" > git-results-run
     $ chmod a+x git-results-*

-    # -c means it is OK for git results to commit to its own branch.
+    ## -c means it is OK for git results to commit to its own branch.
 It will
-    # still make changes to your local tree, but throw an error rather than
+    ## still make changes to your local tree, but throw an error rather than
-    # commit on its own without -c.
+    ## commit on its own without -c.
     $ git results -c test/run -m "Let's see if it prints hello, world" Building results/test/run/1 in results/tmp/PP3C3DTC...
     Running results/test/run/1 in results/tmp/PP3C3DTC...